websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/initial-setup-overview.md

 ![Figure 4: See Provisioned Environments in the DXP Cloud Console.](./initial-setup-overview/images/04.png)

-If any Environments are missing, consider adding it back using the *Add Environment* option or contact Support. <!-- Why would I choose one or the other? -->
+If any Environments are missing after all invitations have been accepted, please contact the Liferay Support team.

 ![Figure 5: Add Environments.](./initial-setup-overview/images/05.png)